polkadot-fellows/runtimes/pallets/rc-migrator/src/accounts.md

 that address before or after the migration.

 Example for Bifrost: this is the [relay sovereign account](https://polkadot.subscan.io/account/13YMK2eeopZtUNpeHnJ1Ws2HqMQG6Ts9PGCZYGyFbSYoZfcm) and it gets translated to this [sibling sovereign account](https://assethub-polkadot.subscan.io/account/13cKp89TtYknbyYnqnF6dWN75q5ZosvFSuqzoEVkUAaNR47A).

+## XCM

+The migration happens over XCM.
+There will be events emitted for the balance being removed from the Relay Chain and events emitted for the balance being deposited into Asset Hub.